BurykinaA/aaa-docker-hw/README.md

 # Homework
-Docker lecture repository at [Avito's Analytics Academy](https://avito-analytics-academy.ru/) Data Science course.
+Docker repository at [Avito's Analytics Academy](https://avito-analytics-academy.ru/) Data Science course.

 ### Step 1:
 To understand how the application works, install the dependencies and open these urls (using curl or a browser):